Driving in Italy- Getting an Italian Driver’s License

 You can go through the whole license process without going to the famous autoscuola.
 However, due to the bureaucracy, and all the complex concepts you will have to figure out (trust me this is hard even if you are a native Italian speaker!) you will want to go through an autoscuola.
 There is a lot of paperwork to file, and if you go through a school, they take care of everything.

-Cost of the school varies A LOT, to ask around the ones closest to you.
+The cost of the school varies A LOT, so ask around the ones closest to you.
 These prices will cover classes, driving lessons, all taxes and stamps, a medical exam and two exams you have to take.
 Ask for a breakdown to understand the price better.
 Just to get ahead of your questions: NO, YOU CANNOT TAKE THE TEST IN ENGLISH.
 Therefore, NO there is not an English language Autoscuola.

 Signing up for Autoscuola